-As we discussed in the first blog of this series on Experiential Change and Healing, research shows the critical impact of negative early childhood experiences such as trauma, abuse or abandonment on everything from brain development to an individual’s ability to form relationships or behave appropriately.
+We frequently talk about the the critical impact of negative early childhood experiences such as trauma, abuse or abandonment on everything from brain development and childhood behavior to an individual’s ability to form relationships, long-term mental health and substance use issues.

-We have also found, however, that just as negative experiences are powerful, specific positive experiences can drive learning, growth and healing.
+However, it is also important to understand that just as negative experiences are powerful, specific positive experiences can drive learning, growth, healing and positive change.

 Healing Parents